 As for add-on touch module makers now eclipsed by their embedded counterparts, the second-placers are now turning to larger applications, such as all-in-one PCs, automotive and interactive whiteboards, in their quest for new areas of growth.
 Some add-on touch tier 1 makers are also searching for fresh revenue sources in the new fine-assembly business involving display modules, cover glass bonding and fingerprint module assembly.

-David Hsieh is Director of Analysis & Research within the Technology group of IHS Markit
+David Hsieh is Director of Analysis & Research within the Technology Group at IHS Markit